Optimal Comfortable Consumption under Epstein-Zin utility: Introduction

-In our third contribution, we prove the verification theorem (Theorem \ref{th:verification}) in Section \ref{sec:verification}.
-We establish both the sufficient and necessary conditions for the value function and, as a result, demonstrate the existence of a unique candidate value function.
-We combine comparative arguments from stochastic differential equations with stochastic perturbation techniques from \cite{HHJ23b} to show that a strong transversality condition holds, which plays a crucial role in completing the verification argument.
+Our next contribution is to characterize the value function through a verification theorem (\textbf{Theorem \ref{th:verification}}).
+To this end, we precisely identify the class of candidate value functions and show that it contains a unique element, which is exactly the value function.
+We combine comparison arguments for stochastic differential equations with the stochastic perturbation techniques developed in \cite{HHJ21}, \cite{HHJ23b}, and \cite{PTT26} to establish a strong transversality condition, which plays a crucial role in the verification argument.

-Fourth, we explicitly characterize the constrained and unconstrained regions in Theorem \ref{th:two-region} in Section \ref{sec:region}.
-Explicitly separating these regions, already in the time-separable case, is a challenging problem.
-Existing methods include utilizing particular solutions of ODEs in the constrained and unconstrained domains, as in \cite{VZ97}, or applying the comparison principle for ODEs, as in \cite{XY16}.
-However, neither approach is applicable to our constraint problem with Epstein-Zin utility.
-Our proof relies on a delicate analysis of the HJB equations in both the constrained and unconstrained regions, expressing the optimal control as a function of the value function and its derivative while leveraging the structure of the ODE in both regions.
-Additionally, we conduct an asymptotic analysis of the value function as wealth approaches its minimal possible level, as established in Proposition \ref{pro:J-daoshu}.
+Finally, we explicitly characterize the constrained and unconstrained regions in \textbf{Theorem \ref{th:two-region}}.
+Once again, Epstein--Zin preferences prevent the use of the classical approach in \cite{VZ97} and \cite{XY16}.
+Our proof relies on a delicate analysis of the HJB equation in both regions, expressing the optimal control as a function of the value function and its derivative, and exploiting the structural properties of the resulting nonlinear and non-standard ordinary differential equations (ODEs) in each region.

-Finally, our solution to the optimal portfolio choice problem provides a characterization of a free-boundary problem for the dual value function, as described in Theorem \ref{thm:ode} in Section \ref{sec:region}.
-Since an explicit solution is not attainable under the constraint, unlike the setting in \cite{HHJ23b} without the constraint, and given the highly nonlinear nature of the ODE system, the existence and uniqueness of the solution to the free-boundary problem follow from the verification theorem, but not vice versa.
-This feature further distinguishes our approach from previous studies based on the HJB or dual approach, as precisely solving the associated ODEs is impossible in our problem.